sniperkit/indigo/README.md

 }
 ```

 ### Get the document to the Indigo gRPC Server via the Indigo REST Server

+The get document API retrieves a JSON formatted document on its id from a specified index.

 ```sh
 $ curl -s -X GET "http://localhost:2289/api/example/1"